Strategic Lead Team

 Mrs Louise Taylor

-I have been a teacher for many years so have a wealth of experience to bring to this new role.
+I have been a teacher for many years so have a wealth of experience which will hopefully inspire and motivate my new class.
 I pride myself on my ability to establish good relationships with all members of the school community and on my enthusiasm and commitment to get the best out of the children.
+I aspire to be someone the children can rely on to help and support them at all times and know that I will always encourage them to try hard and be resilient.

 I have three children of my own and in my spare time, I like to get outside and be active with them.
 I love adventure and am a bit of a thrill seeker.